-Dan Altschuler Malek is an entrepreneur experienced in sustainability, startups, and international trade.
+Dan is an entrepreneur experienced in sustainability, startups, and international trade.
 His endeavors over the last 20 years include launching a natural snack company, heading a logistics firm, opening a restaurant, and managing a creative agency.
 He holds a degree in Business Management from Mexico’s Universidad Iberoamericana and an MBA from Babson College.
-As Venture Partner, Dan pursues strategic opportunities across Latin America for New Crop Capital’s portfolio companies.
+As Managing Partner, Dan pursues strategic opportunities for New Crop Capital’s portfolio companies.

-Frohman Anderson previously co-founded Pure Haven Essentials, a brand of non-toxic and organic personal care products, in 2009.
-After graduating from Dartmouth College in 2014 with a bachelor’s degree in Environmental Studies, Frohman assisted PHE until its acquisition in 2016.
-He then launched EverHope Capital to invest in innovative alternatives to animal-based products.
-As Venture Partner for New Crop Capital, Frohman focuses on deal flow, market level analysis and new ventures.
-Frohman is also co-chair of the NEXUS working group on animal welfare and biodiversity conservation.
+Frohman co-founded Pure Haven Essentials, a brand of non-toxic and organic personal care products, and assisted the company though its acquisition in 2016.
+After graduating from Dartmouth College with a degree in Environmental Studies, Frohman established EverHope Capital, a private venture capital fund, to invest in innovative and scalable alternatives to animal-based products.
+In addition to managing EverHope Capital’s portfolio, Frohman is Venture Partner at New Crop Capital, focusing on deal flow, analysis, fundraising and new ventures.
+He is also co-chair of the NEXUS working group on animal welfare and biodiversity conservation.